ajsmth/rn-tools/packages/navigation/readme.md

 }
 ```

 **Note**: Any screen pushed must be wrapped in a `Stack.Screen` component.
-You can provide your own wrapper to the push method to simplify your usage:
+Create a wrapper to the push method to simplify your usage:

 ```tsx
 function myAppsPushScreen(